nirbhayph/spothole.core/README.md

   ```
   flow --pbLoad built_graph/yolo.pb --metaLoad built_graph/yolo.meta --imgdir sample_img/
   ```
   * The dataset, the annotation files, the built model have all been provided with the repository for reference.
+You can follow the steps mentioned above only if you wish to have a fresh start to training and testing the model.